 Instruments

-This site includes following instruments.
-To learn more about an instrument type, select its name on the left.
-To see the relevant data streams for a particular instrument, select the instrument code in the first column which will take you to the OOI Data Portal.
+This site/platform includes the following instruments.
+To learn more about an instrument type, select the instrument class-series.
+To access relevant data streams for an instrument, the instrument code will take you to the OOI Data Portal.

 Class-Series